 Year 1: Taught research training (RT) modules and development of a detailed research proposal

 Over the first nine months students also work under their supervisors’ guidance to prepare a detailed doctoral research proposal.
-This is assessed by the department’s Research Committee and presented to the staff and research students at the annual Research School Conference in June.
+This is assessed by the department’s Research Committee and presented to a panel of academic staff, usually in June of the first year.
 Following a successful submission and presentation, and completion of any required taught modules, students progress to their doctoral research.